-Republican presidential nominee Donald Trump has arrived in Mexico, making a surprise visit to meet the president of a nation he derided at the start of his White House campaign as a source of rapists and criminals coming to the United States.
+Republican presidential nominee Donald Trump is headed to Mexico, making a surprise visit to meet the president of a nation he derided at the start of his White House campaign as a source of rapists and criminals coming to the United States.

 Trump's visit on Wednesday follows an invitation from President Enrique Pena Nieto, who has repeatedly criticised Trump's immigration and border policies and compared him to Adolf Hitler.

-Protesters gathered in Mexico City at the famous Plaza de San Angel statue, while other Mexicans vented their anger over the visit on social media.
+Protests are expected in Mexico City near the famous Plaza de San Angel statue, while Mexicans vented their anger over the visit on social media.

 Both a former Mexican president and first lady bluntly told Trump that he was not welcome, despite Pena Nieto's hospitality.